PaloAltoNetworks/bahamut/README.md

 		}
 	}

-	// Initialize the models.GreetingsList
+	// Initialize the models.GreetingsList that will contains the models.Greeting.
 	greetings := models.GreetingsList{}

-	// Create a type structure for unmarshaling the quote. var data []struct{ Content string }
+	// Create a quick and dirty structure for unmarshaling the quote. var data []struct{ Content string }

 	for i := 0; i < n; i++ {